 Make the filling by adding the filling ingredients to a small pot and heat over a low flame.
 Once the strawberries start to soften (after about a minute) mash the fruit with a whisk or potato masher until the pieces are very small.
 Raise heat to medium and cook, stirring frequently, for 3-4 minutes or until mixture has reduced down and is thick and shiny.
 Let cool slightly, transfer to small bowl or jar and store in the fridge.

-Cut a large rectangle of 8x9 inches.
+Cut the dough.
+First cut a large rectangle of 8x9 inches.
 Using a ruler is helpful and I find a pizza cutter to be the easiest tool for crisp straight lines.

 Slice the rectangle lengthwise so you have two 4x9 strips of pastry.